demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-ods-create-scan

 ***
-Create an ODS scheduled scan or an ODS scan
+Create an ODS scan and wait for results.

 #### Base Command